codeonlyjs/website/content/guide/routerDetails.md

 * Internal URLs - URLs in a form understood by your application.

-* External URLs - URLs in a form as shown in the browser address bar.
+* External URLs - URLs in a form as seen by the browser (and the user).

-* URL Mapper - the process of converting internal to external URLs and vice versa.
-Often internal and external URLs are the same, but URL mapping can be used for for URL base prefixes and for hash based navigation.
+* URL Mapper - the object the can internalize and externalize URLs.

 Let's take a look at each of these concepts in a more details...

 ## The Router

-The `Router` class is the main participant responsible for routing.
+The `Router` class is the main participant involved in routing.

 It's main responsibilities include:

 * Receiving URL load requests
 * Matching URLs to route handlers
-* Firing a sequence of events for every navigation event
+* Firing a sequence of events for each URL navigation
 * Handling clean up of cancelled navigations

-Almost always, there's only ever a single instance of the router and by convention we usually configuring it a file named `router.js` that exports the singleton `router` object instance:
+Almost always, there's only ever a single instance of the router and by convention we usually create and configure it a file named `router.js` that exports a singleton `router` object instance:

 ```js
 import { Router } from "@codeonlyjs/core";